cloudinary-community/cloudinary-examples/examples/nuxt-upload-widget-preset/README.md

-# React Cloudinary Upload Widget
+# Nuxt Cloudinary Upload Widget

 ## 🚀 Get Started with This Example